WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Options: A comma separated list of votable options.
 May contain one or more selectors.
 - Voters: A comma separated list of allowed voters.
 May contain one or more selectors.
-- Poll Opening Trigger: The poll may open on a specified trigger type
+- Poll Opening Trigger: The poll may open on a specified trigger type.
+Additional abilities may be executed as part of this trigger.
 - Poll Closed Ability: An ability to execute on poll closing